-3.1.3.a Delivery hours
+3.1.3.b Delivery hours

-A Minimum Contact Time (MCT) value is stipulated by the SIA for each unit.
+A Minimum Contact Hours (MCH) value is stipulated by the SIA for each unit.
 These values are specified in the table below.
-The SIA defines the minimum contact time as the minimum time that a learner must spend under the immediate guidance or supervision of a trainer, assessor or invigilator (including assessment).
+The SIA defines the minimum contact hours as time where the learner is in the same room as the tutor and receiving training or undertaking assessment.
 This time does not include: